Key Points

 Without a robust design risk assessment, project teams may be derailed by over-engineering solutions to minimize risk.
 Instead, if the team commits to revisiting the risk assessment, the designers can focus on meeting customer objectives rather than mitigating adverse outcomes.

-In the DMADV process, during the verify phase, project teams gather information about real-world performance.
+In the DMADV process, during the verification phase, project teams gather information about real-world performance.
 However, before the verification, teams have limited, if any, performance data.
-Therefore, teams need to invest in robust risk assessment to identify and mitigate as many risks as possible before prototyping and verifying that the product or process meets the customer’s needs and requirements.
+Therefore, teams must invest in robust risk assessment to identify and mitigate as many risks as possible before prototyping and verifying that the product or process meets the customer’s needs and requirements.

-In 2019, Denver International Airport experienced significant delays that ultimately resulted in terminating a contract over concrete.
+In 2019, Denver International Airport experienced significant delays, ultimately terminating a contract over concrete.
 Specifically, the existing concrete in the Great Hall of the terminal did not have the compression strength needed to complete the remodeled design.
-Had the design team performed an in depth design risk assessment, the team may have identified alkali-silca reaction as a risk (due to deterioration) to using the existing concrete.
+Had the design team performed an in-depth design risk assessment, the team may have identified alkali-silica reaction as a risk (due to deterioration) to using the existing concrete.

 Examples of risks commonly identified during design risk assessment for construction projects include: